yosefk/checkedthreads/README.md

 * **A C89 as well as a C++11 API**.
 No compiler extensions (#pragmas, keywords, etc.) are involved.
   While C++11 lambdas and variadic templates are used to provide some syntactic sugar, the underlying C89 API is useable directly as well.
-* **Free** as in no license, no charge, and no restrictions on how the code may be used.
-Also no warranty of course.
+* **Free** as in "licensed under the FreeBSD license" (the 2-clause thing, see LICENSE.txt).
+  I'll gladly license the code under any other license if you want - I originally just said "do whatever you want with the code", but people worried that lawyers would much prefer a standard license.
 * **Portability**.
 Very little is assumed about the target platform.
 It is enough to have a C89 compiler and an address space shared by a bunch of threads.
 In fact, you don't even need "threads" as in "an OS with preemptive scheduling"; you could rather easily port checkedthreads to run